collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 When you create a repo, you have a default branch named master that contains your initial files.
 You can make a copy of the master branch and give it a new name and it's a new branch that exists in parallel with the master branch.
 You can make a change to this new branch and submit a pull request.
 If the changes are accepted, they can be combined (merged) into the master branch.
 The master branch will be like it was before, except with changes made from the branch.

 Meanwhile, you will want to keep the master and feature branches up-to-date by merging in updates.
-If you want to start working on another feature, you can make another new branch.
+If you want to start working on another feature, you can make another new branch off of the branch it's intended to be merged into.

 </td></tr>

 <tr><td width="30%">